sylt-lang/sylt-lang/CONTRIBUTING.md

 Start by finding an issue.
 It's the easiest way to make sure work isn't wasted.

-When you have something that works, put up a pull request, then people can look at it and you can get feedback so you don't do more than you should.
+When you have something that works, put up a pull request.
+Then people can look at it and you can get feedback so you don't do more than you should.

-When you get a passing review you can merge the code.
+When you get a passing review a maintainer can merge the code.

 You'll probably get some feedback in your review which you can respond to and fix.
 We iterate until we're all happy with the code.